This post has been updated with new links and refreshed content.

-Being constantly bombarded by the same display ad over and over again.
+Being constantly bombarded by the same display ad over and over again, that’s what.

-Its default setting is to let Google show the ads as many times as they see fit.
-Instead, you can set a limit for the number of impressions for each ad, each ad group, or the entire campaign per day, week, or month.
+The default setting lets Google show your ads as many times as they see fit.
+But you can set limits on the number of individual and group ad impressions, as well as how often the entire campaign appears per day, week, or month.

 This is pretty self-explanatory.
-You should be using images and copy that are going to grab your audience’s attention.
+You should be using images and copy that grab your audience’s attention.
 Avoid creative that is dark, hard to read, and doesn’t offer a clear explanation of what the ad is for.